Paratii-Video/paratii-js/docs/paratii-config.md

   Or with particular options, such as the following:

     paratii = new Paratii({
-      provider: 'http://chain.paratii.video', // optional - the address of an ethereum node (defaults to localhost:8754)
+      'eth.provider': 'http://chain.paratii.video', // optional - the address of an ethereum node (defaults to localhost:8754)
       registryAddress: '0x23445abcdefg', // optional - the address where the Paratii Contract registry can be found
       address: '0x12455', // address of the operator/user
       privatekey: '...', // optional - private key of the user,